-Sometimes when you don't have much room to spare, the right colors can make all the difference.
-In this attic space, the low ceiling and angled shape of the room can leave things feeling more than a bit cramped.
-In fact, it is for precisely these reasons that painting the walls is likely not the best answer for this space.
-By using an energizing shade of blue on the floors, however, the room takes on a new sense of life.Continue to 3 of 10 below.
+Sometimes, when a room is small, the right color added to a floor can make all the difference.
+In an attic bedroom, low ceilings and an angled roof pitch make things feel even more cramped.
+For this reason, painting the walls is likely not the best answer for the space.
+But, by using an energizing shade of blue on the floors, the room actually appears bigger and takes on a new sense of life.Continue to 3 of 10 below.

 03 of 10

 Stenciled Wood Floors

-Branded markings on a hardwood floor have an undeniably cool look to them.
-It conjures an industrial feeling that adds a whole other layer of depth to a space.
-In fact, the only thing better than brands on your floor is not having to brand your floor to get the effect.
-The floor in this space has traded fire and iron for paint and stencils to a wonderfully eye-catching effect.
-The painters even used different shades of black to allow some of the brandings to feel weathered and faded.Continue to 4 of 10 below.
+Branded markings on a hardwood floor have an undeniably vintage look to them.
+It conjures up an industrial feel that adds a whole other dimension to a room.
+In fact, the only thing better than etched branding on your floor is not having to burn it on to get the effect.
+Here, homeowners trade fire and iron for paint and stencils to create a wonderfully eye-catching effect.
+The painters even used different shades of black, allowing some of the brandings to feel weathered and faded.Continue to 4 of 10 below.

 04 of 10

 Gray Dining Room Floors

-One of the best ways to present a complete color story in your room is to have at least two things in the space that reflect the same color.
-But if there's a color that you truly love, painting the floors is a perfect option for giving the other pieces a way to connect that really lets them shine.
-This room features a lovely gray painted wooden floor that perfectly matches the gray dining chairs while providing a lighter counterpoint to the dark blue walls.
+One of the best ways to represent a complete color story is by incorporating two items in the room that offer the same shade.
+So, if there's a color that you truly love, use it.
+For instance, this room features a lovely gray painted wooden floor that perfectly matches the dining chairs and provides a lighter counterpoint to the dark blue walls.
 Painting the floors this color, and then adding in accent pieces of the same hue, offers a way to connect the two for a layered, comfortable look.Continue to 5 of 10 below.

 05 of 10